 Keeping these two goals in mind kept up my momentum because I felt like my actions had purpose.
 I set out to build up my account and finally started to realize the value Pinterest adds to my business–and with so much less effort than regular social media platforms.

-Being a photographer for over half my life, I have tons of landscape and nature images that I have no idea what to do with.
-They look out of place on my website and aren’t relevant enough to be promoted to my core followers, but I still want them to be off my hard drives and enjoyed by other people.
-I set up a print shop and have sold a few prints, but this doesn’t really accomplish my goal of sharing my photography with as many people as possible.
+I’ve been a photographer forever and have tons of landscape and nature images that I have no idea what to do with.
+They look out of place on my website and aren’t relevant enough to be promoted to my core followers, however I still want them to be off my hard drives and enjoyed by other people.
+I set up a shop to sell prints, but this doesn’t really accomplish my goal of sharing my photography with as many people as I possibly can.